python/cpython/Doc/howto/ipaddress.rst

 As mentioned just above, if you need to describe an address on a particular network, neither the address nor the network classes are sufficient.
-Notation like ``192.0.2.1/24`` is commonly used network engineers and the people who write tools for firewalls and routers as shorthand for "the host ``192.0.2.1`` on the network ``192.0.2.0/24``", Accordingly, :mod:`ipaddress` provides a set of hybrid classes that associate an address with a particular
+Notation like ``192.0.2.1/24`` is commonly used by network engineers and the people who write tools for firewalls and routers as shorthand for "the host ``192.0.2.1`` on the network ``192.0.2.0/24``", Accordingly, :mod:`ipaddress` provides a set of hybrid classes that associate an address with a particular